malcommac/SwiftRichString/README.md

 * Swift 3.0+
 * iOS 7 or later
-* macOS 10.10 or later
-* watchOS 2.0 or later
-* tvOS 9.0 or later
+* tvOS 8.0 or later
-* ...and virtually any platform which is compatible with Swift 3 and implements the Swift Foundation Library

 <a name="credits" />